 If your Venus Fly Trap is looking sick and unhealthy, it needs some help.
 Make sure you take care of it, and give the plant some proper care.

-These are the signs and symptoms to look for that indicate an unhealthy Venus flytrap:
+These are the signs and symptoms to look for that indicate a sick Venus fly trap:

 - The inside of the trap has faded from its normal red or has turned black.